-The following articles are reviews in national newspapers in Canada of my two volumes of Judaic poetry and photographs, Judean Dreams (Bayeux Arts, 2009) and Inspirations of Israel: Poetry for a Land and People (Xlibris, 2008).
+The following are reviews in the Jewish press/media of my two volumes of Jewish poetry and photographs, Judean Dreams (Bayeux Arts, 2009) and Inspirations of Israel: Poetry for a Land and People (Xlibris, 2008), and of my two historical reference works, Essentials of Jewish History: Jewish Leadership Across 4,000 Years (Vallentine Mitchell Publishers, 2019) and Essentials of the Land of Israel: A Geographical History (Vallentine Mitchell Publishers, 2021).

 by Joseph Serge, Arts Editor